abilandz/NAT3054/Lecture_3/make.md

 -- Build files have been written to: /home/abilandz/someProject/build
 ```

 The flag ```-B``` instructs **cmake** to make a new subdirectory named "build" in the current project as the directory to generate and store files during the build process.
-In general, this is an important step to keep the source tree in the subdirectory "src" clean.
+In general, it is an important step to keep the source tree in the subdirectory "src" clean.

 If we now inspect the content of "build" directory, we find the following: